 There is no specific rules on how to write Nengajo.

-Those whose family member has passed away within a year wouldn’t write Nengajo.
-Instead, they would send greeting cards (喪中はがき:mochu post card) to let people know someone from their family has passed away so that they won’t write Nengajo.
+If any of family members has passed away within a year, no need to write Nengajo.
+Instead, send greeting cards (喪中はがき:mochu post card) to let people know someone from your family has passed away so that you won’t write Nengajo.

 History of Nengajo